-The "Electricity Restructuring Act, 2004" (Bill 100) introduced a number of important changes to the electricity market that affect both the IESO and market participants.
+The Electricity Restructuring Act, 2004 (Bill 100) introduced a number of important changes to the electricity market that affect both the IESO and market participants.
 These changes include:

-- the establishment of the Ontario Power Authority (OPA); - a regulated payment to generators prescribed by regulations; - payments to Ontario Electricity Finance Corporation (OEFC) for non-utility generator (NUG) contract amounts; - payments to OPA for renewable generation and for clean generation and demand-side projects awarded as a result of an Request for Proposal (RFP) process; - the establishment of regulated consumer prices beginning in April 2005, known as the Regulated Price Plan (RPP) (RPP prices are set by the Ontario Energy Board (OEB) from time to time); and - the creation of a "Global Adjustment" amount, which is the difference between the contract amounts and market payments for OPG regulated generation, NUG generation and RFP contracted generation and demand-side management.
+- the establishment of the former Ontario Power Authority (OPA); - a regulated payment to generators prescribed by regulations; - payments to Ontario Electricity Finance Corporation (OEFC) for non-utility generator (NUG) contract amounts; - payments to the IESO (former OPA) for renewable generation and for clean generation and demand-side projects awarded as a result of an Request for Proposal (RFP) process; - the establishment of regulated consumer prices beginning in April 2005, known as the Regulated Price Plan (RPP) (RPP prices are set by the Ontario Energy Board (OEB) from time to time); and - the creation of a "Global Adjustment" amount, which is the difference between the contract amounts and market payments for OPG regulated generation, NUG generation and RFP contracted generation and demand-side management.

-Implementing these changes required the creation of new charge types within our settlements system.
-The charge types are listed in the "IESO Charge Types and Equations" manual and are comprised of charges that are payable to or from market participants with, in most cases, the corresponding offsets payable by the OPA.
+Implementing these changes required the creation of new charge types within the IESO's settlements system.
+The charge types are listed in the "IESO Charge Types and Equations" document and are comprised of charges that are payable to or from market participants with, in most cases, the corresponding offsets payable by the IESO.

-ONTARIO REGULATION 398/10 made under the ELECTRICITY ACT, 1998 Amending O. Reg.
-429/04 enacted in October 2010 significantly changed the Global Adjustment, creating two classes of market participants with different approaches to the distribution of the global adjustment costs.
+Ontario Regulation 398/10 made under the Electricity Act, 1998 which amended O. Reg.
+429/04 significantly changed the Global Adjustment, creating two classes of market participants with different approaches to the distribution of the global adjustment costs.
 The regulation further added the costs related to distributor developed conservation and demand management programs to the Global Adjustment pool.